background

 A visitor lands on your website and meets certain engagement criteria (for example, they visited the pricing page twice or spent more than 20 minutes on a specific product page).

 We extend this same logic beyond website visits.
-Social media engagement, content downloads, webinar registrations, and other digital interactions can all feed into the same workflow, which is exactly the kind of modern motion top outbound experts now recommend.
+Social media engagement, content downloads, webinar registrations, and other digital interactions can all feed into the same workflow, which is exactly the kind of modern motion top Clay sales automation agencies now recommend.

 The idea is that any meaningful engagement signal becomes a trigger that automatically identifies the decision maker, enriches the lead, and sets up the outreach.
 Your reps just focus on the conversation.